-I do love my dreams.
-Sometimes I'm thoroughly entertained by the subject matter, the landscape or the amazing detail and vivid color conjured up while I sleep.
+Sometimes I'm thoroughly entertained by the subject matter of my dreams, their landscape or the amazing detail and vivid color conjured up while I sleep.
 There are rare times when I truly appreciate how cohesive is the story told by my unconscious mind.
 I'm impressed!

-I typically fall into dreams very quickly, even when I nap.
+I fall into dreaming very quickly, even when I nap.
 I remember quite a few of them when I awake in the morning.
 If he's very lucky, my husband will escape a retelling.

 This morning I couldn't resist.